puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 The Catalog Preview tool accepts a list of nodes to compile a catalog for.
 This list can be created to include all currently "active" nodes in a couple of ways.

-I recommend also generating a list of nodes that is a representative cross-section of all the nodes and that includes as many of the roles or profiles without too much duplication.
+Instead of trying to cover every single node individually, generate a list of nodes that is a representative cross-section of all the nodes and that includes as many of the roles or profiles without too much duplication.
 This shortened list will give you a smaller number of catalogs to compare thus taking less time and getting you feedback on your code updates faster.

 ###### PuppetDB Query